Financial sector not using its full power to fight human trafficking: report

 In the United States, legislation was introduced in May in Congress that would boost financial regulations to help identify and report trafficking and help deny traffickers access to the financial system.

-(Reporting by Ellen Wulfhorst, Editing by Belinda Goldsmith; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, property rights, climate change and resilience.
-Visit news.trust.org)
+Reporting by Ellen Wulfhorst, Editing by Belinda Goldsmith and Alisa Tang.
+Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, property rights, climate change and resilience.
+Visit news.trust.org